-So, if you are looking to start legal sports betting, you will need to know how to read odds.
+Looking to start legal online Super Bowl betting?
+You will need to know how to read odds.
 And, learning all about odds is a little more complicated than you would think.
 That means you will need to understand the difference between many different kinds of odds.
 Lucky for you, this guide will teach you all about how to read odds and how to understand them.